acbart/python-sneks/docs/tools.md

 ## Thonny

 This is a beginner-friendly Python IDE (http://thonny.org/), and I would describe it as on-par with Spyder in terms of features.
 A major advantage it has over the PythonTutor is that it can step through expressions (as opposed to statements); a disadvantage is that it doesn't do the cool memory layout that PythonTutor does.
 During in-class demos and office hours, I have used both Thonny and the PythonTutor to highlight certain ideas.
 Thonny is in active development and seems to have some strong potential - I would recommend it as a potential replacement for Spyder.

+* Update: The latest versions of this course use Thonny instead of Spyder

 # Environment